karlgrz/karlgrz.com/content/2013-11-30-enabling-wifi-in-raspbian.markdown

 sudo reboot
 ```

-Once it starts back up you should see a message displaying your pi's new 192.168.*.* IP address handed out from your router.
+Once it starts back up you should see a message displaying your pi's new IP address handed out from your router displayed during boot.